Our G.E.T. Local Project.

 Growing food locally helps fight climate change in several ways.
 Think how much more ethical and beneficial it would be to eat a lettuce grown in your own garden, compared to one flown over the day before from Spain, having been washed in a country where water can be scarce, before being wrapped in plastic for us all to throw away.
 Convenient?
 Well not as much as one grown in a planter at your front door.
 Responsible?
 No.

-We have engaged a project partner, TCV, who are carrying out extensive work within selected school grounds in East Renfrewshire.
-We encourage schools, their pupils, their teachers and parents to participate in a food growing initiative using school grounds as the location for raised planters, poly tunnels and orchards.
-Under guidance, pupils are involved in the whole food growing process from plant selection, ground preparation, planting, plant care and harvesting.
-The food grown will be used in school cooking lessons, and by our Community Chef.
-Local people will benefit too, as we will try our hardest to make sure that none of the food goes to waste.
+We engaged a project partner, TCV, who carried out extensive work within selected school grounds in East Renfrewshire.
+We encouraged schools, their pupils, their teachers and parents to participate in a food growing initiative using school grounds as the location for raised planters, poly tunnels and orchards.
+Under guidance, pupils were involved in the whole food growing process from plant selection, ground preparation, planting, plant care and harvesting.
+The food grown was used in school cooking lessons, and by our Community Chef.
+Local people benefited too, as we tried our hardest to make sure that none of the food went to waste.

 Of course, growing food for yourself need not only happen in school grounds.
-We will be offering gardening skills classes for those interested in food growing.
-Through these classes, we hope to distribute the materials, knowledge and skills to allow people to grow food in their own gardens, on patios, window ledges and walls.
-Keep an eye on this website, and the GET Local FB and the NDT FB, for more information and dates.
+We offered gardening skills classes for those interested in food growing.
+Through the classes, we distributed the materials, knowledge and skills to allow people to grow food in their own gardens, on patios, window ledges and walls.

 You can also save money and help the planet by reducing food waste.
-Thus a number of our classes focus on reducing food waste, encouraging you to buy less packaged food in the first place and then using all you have.
+Thus a number of our classes focused on reducing food waste, encouraged you to buy less packaged food in the first place and then using all you have.

 Its double trouble, sitting miserably wasting your time in a traffic jam while your car contributes to climate change.
 Not even the dulcet tones of Classic FM, Talksport or Radio Scotland can make it better (other radio stations are available).